Thought leadership is one of those buzzwords that gets bruited about without a lot of substance behind it.

 Benefits of thought leadership include:

-- Clients that trust in your brand and are willing to pay a premium price for it.
+- Clients that trust in your brand and are willing to pay a premium price to work with you.

 - A wider variety of partner opportunities.